adamtorres/nested-ansible/readme.md

 The `ansible.cfg` file holds some settings for ansible's behavior.
 The `interpreter_python` setting silences the warnings about automatically determining which python interpreter to use.
 The `auto_silent` setting tells ansible to just be quiet about it.
 While not secure, turning `host_key_checking` off just makes dealing with often recreated VMs easier.
 This suppresses the ssh question of `ECDSA key fingerprint is...` when first connecting.
 Another way around it would be to manually connect to each VM and answer the question outside of ansible.
 The `profile_tasks` callback just adds a nice report for each task and at the end to show how long everything took.
 The default sorting is descending but is overridden here to be in executed order.

+## Configure the apt and pypi cache servers

+The included vars.yml has variables for the apt cache and pypi cache servers.
+These are mainly to save on internet usage to avoid data caps.
+The two caching servers I'm currently using are [apt-cacher-ng](https://hub.docker.com/r/sameersbn/apt-cacher-ng) as a docker image and [devpi-server](https://pypi.org/project/devpi-server/).
+If you are not using one or both kinds of servers, make the variables empty.
+The tasks in the playbook will skip the steps if the variables are empty strings.

+    aptcache: ""
+    pypicache: ""

 ## Simple test to make sure ansible can see the VM.

 This runs an adhoc command on the VM.
 The `-a` arg is for adding arguments to the selected `-m` module.
 When no module is specified, the `command` module is used.
 The following could have `-m command` added and there would be no difference in behavior.